Prices from £48.99

 Fostair is for inhalation use and should be inhaled directly through your mouth and delivered into your lungs.

 If you forget to take your pink inhaler when you should do, take it as soon as you remember and continue to take Fostair as you normally would.
-Do not take more Fostair to make up for the missed dose.

-If you often forget when to take your pink inhaler, store it somewhere which will jog your memory.
+If you often forget when to take your pink inhaler, store it somewhere that will jog your memory.
 If possible, try to keep your inhalers together and make a mental note to take your pink inhaler as prescribed.

 Forgetting to take your pink inhaler may increase the risk of your asthma symptoms worsening.